bachya/regenmaschine/README.rst

 ===============

 #.
 Check for open features/bugs or initiate a discussion on one.
 #.
-Form the repository and make your changes on a new branch.
+Form the repository.
 #.
+Install the dev environment: :code:`pip install pipenv; pipenv lock; pipenv install --dev`.
+#.
+Code your new feature or bug fix.
+#.
 Write a test that covers your new functionality.
 #.
-Run tests: :code:`make test`
+Run tests: :code:`pipenv run make test`
 #.
-Build new docs: :code:`make docs`
+Build new docs: :code:`pipenv run make docs`
 #.
 Add yourself to AUTHORS.rst.
 #.
 Submit a pull request!